s-b-t/ascii-images/README.md

 ### B33FWare ASCII Image2Art Converter

-*Please Note: This program is in its BETA/WIP stage.*
+*Please Note: This program is still in its BETA/WIP stage.*

 First, go to your terminal and navigate to a folder where you can ```mkdir``` a name you think is suitable to save for this program.